kipply/cupcake-template/README.md

 ### Favicon
 The favicon is the little icon that'll appear in the browser tab.
 It is defaulted to a sparkly heart, though can be changed by replacing `public/favicon.ico`.

+# Upcoming features

+1. Remove dependency on Bootstrap.
+This was a sad mistake made by fourteen year-old Carol that has lasted many years

+2. Add linting rules that work well for this project

+3. Built-in blogs